Azure-Samples/azure-edge-extensions-aio-observability-gitops/docs/observability-setup.md

 ## Context

-Current Azure IoT Operations preview template deploys the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) which is responsible for collecting metrics, traces, and logs from various Azure IoT Edge components.
+Current Azure IoT Operations preview template deploys the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) which is responsible for collecting metrics, traces, and logs from various components.

 In this repository we demonstrate: